GoruAkiba/socketStats/readme.md

 ![dashboard](https://cdn.discordapp.com/attachments/664516457542975492/746637803332304966/unknown.png)

 </center>
-This dasboard base on Bootstrap and chart.js. then for the comunication we open a websocket using socket.io
+This dashboard is based on Bootstrap and chart.js.
+For the comunication we open a websocket using socket.io

-installing this package and complete all requirement, ur project will automatically make websocket server and open new routing following `http://localost:8080/gb-status`. or `<project_url>/gb-status`
+installing this package will complete all requirements.
+Your project will automatically create a websocket server and open new routing following `http://localost:8080/gb-status`. or `<project_url>/gb-status`

-> The following example attaches project to a plain Node.JS HTTP server listening on port 8080 .

 ## Requirement
-this project require following packages:
+This project require following packages:
 + [express](https://www.npmjs.com/package/express)
 + [socket.io](https://www.npmjs.com/package/socket.io)
 + [os-utils](https://www.npmjs.com/package/os-utils)